juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

   * Define volumes to be brought to the Pod
   * Define containers in the pod
     * There can be multiple, this is a list!
-    * Define where the volume is mounted in the container.
+    * Define where the volume is mounted in the container
-    * Here we could define command to run inside the container

 </div>

 ---

-## How to submit the pod to rahti?
+## How to submit a pod to rahti?

-* Use the `oc` command line tool.
+* Use the `oc` command line tool
 * Write the yaml-file
 * Submit by
 ```bash